Azure/AKS-Landing-Zone-Accelerator/Scenarios/Secure-Baseline/Terraform/workflows/README.md

 az ad sp create-for-rbac --name ServicePrincipalName
 ```

+When the service principal is created, it will output details about the service principal.
+Copy the details and save it somewhere for future use.

 ### Grant SP Access at Subscription Level

 1. Go to the Azure portal and find the subscription you intent to deploy the resources into